 It comes in a few sizes, but the one we’re talking about here is the Ti-Lite 6, which features a massive 6-inch blade.
 At this size, the knife is not good for much else except for self-defense.
 It might even be too big.

 However, the Ti-Lite has a big feature seen in many of these knives—the ability to open in one swift movement out of the pocket.
 The quillon can snag the pocket as it’s being pulled out before the blade is locked in place.
 This knife can be out and ready to intimidate in a moment’s notice.

 Next up on this list is the Fox Folding Karambit.

 The truth is that all karambits can be on this list since karambits are ancient defensive tools.
 They aren’t the most useful tools for things other than self-defense.
 However, this one has a few tricks up its sleeve.

-The Tactical Karambit Folder features a 2.87-inch blade with textured FRN handle scales.
-It has a lockback mechanism that keeps the blade engaged and the knife has a subdued appearance thanks to a charcoal oxide blade coating.
+The Fox Folding Karambit features a 3.14-inch blade with textured G-10 handle scales.
+It has a liner lock mechanism that keeps the blade engaged and the knife has a subdued appearance thanks to a black blade coating.
 The karambit design includes the traditional ring, which allows for different types of grips.

 3. Emerson CQC-7

 Ernest Emerson is one of the fathers of the tactical knife and just about every knife he makes is designed for combat.
 If you had to pick just one Emerson to carry for self-defense, make it the CQC-7.
 CQC stands for close-quarters combat, and that’s where this knife excels.